JahezAcademy/flutter_rocket/README.md

   Widget build(BuildContext context) {
     return Scaffold(
       body: Container(
-        //use your value in RocketMiniView and if value changed will rebuild widget for show your new value
+        // use your value in RocketMiniView and if value changed will rebuild widget for show your new value
         child: Column(
           mainAxisAlignment: MainAxisAlignment.center,
           children: [